Network security measures

 Systems on the network

 - IDS and IPS

 - All Internet of Things (IoT) devices

-A SIEM is a tool that analyses the logs from all systems and correlates the events.
+A SIEM is a tool that analyzes the logs from all systems and correlates the events.
 It looks for indications of compromise (IOC).
-An IOC does not always translate into evidence of an actual event, so it must be analysed by humans.
-This is where a security operation centre (SOC) and an incident response team (IRT) must determine the next actions to take.
+An IOC does not always translate into evidence of an actual event, so it must be analyzed by humans.
+This is where a security operation center (SOC) and an incident response team (IRT) must determine the next actions to take.